Using a Google Cloud Service Account with Analytics Canvas

 - Storage Admin - this allows users to read and write data to storage buckets within the project.

-Click CONTINUE once you've selected the appropriate roles.
+Click CONTINUE once you've selected the appropriate roles, then click DONE.

-You will see a warning message when you create a key - Canvas will store it securely on your machine.
+You will see a warning message when you create a key reminding you to store it securely.

 Adding the Service Account to additional projects (optional):

-- If you have additional accounts that you would like the Service Account to access:
+- If you have additional projects that you would like the Service Account to access:

 - Copy the email address of the Service Account